Command line text editing

 name.

-Create a new file with vim named hello.md
+Create a new file with vim named hello.md.

-, enter insert mode
+vim hello.mdOnce you’re in vim, enter insert mode

 by typing i on your keyboard.
 Now start typing!